jsoung/i4g/docs/architecture.md

 **Key Features**:
 - Runs behind Cloud Run IAM so only on-call engineers and sys-admins can launch it
 - Ships with environment toggles (`I4G_ENV`, `I4G_ANALYTICS_MODE`) to switch between local SQLite/Chroma and GCP services
-- Imports `i4g.services.discovery` directly so Discovery Engine experiments stay consistent with the backend
+- Imports `i4g.services.discovery` directly so Discovery experiments stay consistent with the backend

 ### 3a. **Account List Extraction Service**